 Give It a Try

-If you try the system and implement it in your own home, be sure to share it on social media, tag me @hellosensible and use the hashtag #hellosensiblelife.
+Now that you have everything you need to set this chore chart system up in your home, I can’t wait to see how it works for you.
+After you set it up, be sure to share it on social media, tag me @hellosensible and use the hashtag #hellosensiblelife.
 I’d love to see how it’s working for you!